FlorisTurkenburg/StudentChoice10419667/doc/DesignDoc.md

   - Change Title;
     + Opens a dialog to edit the name of the playlist.
   - Add Songs;
-    + Opens a new View containing two tabs: Songs and Artists.
+    + Opens a new View containing a list of all Songs with checkboxes
-    + Each tab displays the corresponding ListView of songs and artists with checkboxes.
     + Clicking on "Done" in the ActionBar will add the selected songs to the playlist.
-    + Basicly this is similar to the Main screen, excluding the third tab, and with checkboxes for the songs.
   - Remove Playlist;
     + This will delete the playlist after getting a confirmation from the user via an AlertDialog.